Transfer OS from SSD to M.2 SSD Problem

 Step 4.
 Click "Proceed" to officially execute the task.

-Turn your laptop on and press F2, Esc, or F8 to enter BIOS.
-Then, set to boot from the SSD.
+If you clone Windows 10 from SSD/HDD to M.2 SSD, you need to manually set the boot sequence.
+Restart your computer and press F2, Esc, or F8 to enter BIOS.
+Then, set to boot from the cloned M2.
+SSD.
 You may need to disable secure boot control to see the SSD as a bootable drive.

 If your laptop boots as usual and you see all of your programs and settings just the way they were before (except much faster), all went well.